jejacks0n/teaspoon/README.md

 Teabag has the concept of deferring execution in the cases when you're using AMD or other asynchronous libraries.
 This is especially useful if you're using [CommonJS](http://www.commonjs.org/) or [RequireJS](http://requirejs.org/), etc.

-You can tell Teabag to defer and then execute the runner later -- after loading files asychronously, for instance.
+You can tell Teabag to defer and then execute the runner later -- after loading asychronously.

 ```coffeescript
 Teabag.defer = true